 Each workshop is designed and created by the Workshop Presenter.
 A presentation shows children and young people how they do the same everyday tasks as non disabled people do, just differently.
 Practical tasks such as trying a wheelchair, a quiz and the opportunity to ask questions.

-To see if we can visit your area it is best to contact us and we will do our best to accommodate your query.
+To see if we can visit your area in person it is best to contact us and we will do our best to accommodate your query.

 Financial support is vital in allowing us to recruit workshop presenters with disabilities across the UK.
 Without them we cannot expand our reach and deliver more workshops in schools and businesses.